techengines/coronavirus-stats-italy/README.md

 # coronavirus-stats-italy
 Coronavirus - 2019-nCoV stats datasets for Italy and China, labels in English
+> Updated by 2020-03-31.
+The Italian situation has passed the worst point although world-widely many other countries are in an even more critical situtation.

 ## Stats Italy
 * Source: [Protezione civile](http://www.protezionecivile.gov.it/attivita-rischi/rischio-sanitario/emergenze/coronavirus)